Essential Guide on Profit Tax for Businesses in Hong Kong

 Special Tax Incentives

 Hong Kong offers a range of special tax incentives designed to attract specific industries and enhance the region’s economic competitiveness.
-Qualifying corporate treasury centres, for instance, can allow for reduced profit tax rates under certain conditions, making Hong Kong a prime location for financial activities.
+Qualifying corporate treasury centres, for instance, can allow for reduced profit tax rates under certain conditions set out in the Inland Revenue Ordinance, making Hong Kong a prime location for financial activities.
 This encourages multinational corporations to establish their treasury operations in Hong Kong.

 The following entities can qualify for special tax incentives in Hong Kong: